-Working abroad sounds like an adventure to many people.
-However, job search in Romania requires more than just the obvious Romania CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to dind employment in Romania.
+Work abroad sounds like an adventure to many people.
+However, job search in Romania requires more than just the apparent Romania CV with Romania cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find employment in Romania.

 Do not take too lightly the influence a work in Romania can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to Romania are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to a deteriorating security situation.

 High levels of criminal activity, as well as demonstrations and protests remain a concern throughout the country.
 In recent years, the Romanian authorities have carried out a number of investigations and operations against terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.